MayankTahil/management-stack/README.md

 # Pre-requisit

-Please go through the [`data`](./data) directory to see the bare minimum data required for each service for the stack to successfully provision services.
+Please extract [`data.zip`](data.zip) and go through the `/data` directory to see the bare minimum data required for each service for the stack to successfully provision services.
+Here is an overview:

   * `cloud-drive` : Holds any file that can be accessed and downloaded at http:<static-ip>/<filename>.
 A sample cloud-init config is provided if you want to use with the TFTP server to network boot RancherOS for an ondemand Container OS.
   * `dhcpdns` : Sample bind9 config is provided with no master zone other than defaults.
 Sample `dhcpd.congf` is provided in [`dhcpd.conf`](./data/dhcpdns/dhcpd.conf).
 This file MUST be updated to your networks configuration otherwise the container will not start properly.
 Update subnet and client options according to your environment.